-Greycourt tailors its advisory services to the individual needs of each client, and clients may impose restrictions on investing in certain securities or types of securities.
-Clients should contact Greycourt if there is ever a change in their individual circumstances or if they want to impose any reasonable restrictions upon Greycourt's management services or on investing in certain securities or types of securities.
+Greycourt tailors its advice to the individual needs of each client, and clients may impose restrictions on investing in certain securities or types of securities, including with regard to philosophical or mission-driven investment preferences.
+Clients are responsible for informing Greycourt of a change in their individual circumstances, goals, or objectives, or if they want to impose or change restrictions related to Greycourt's advisory services or with regard to investing in certain securities or types of securities.